 Students admitted into PREP will participate in a comprehensive four-year program which will begin with research participation in the first year, and culminate with assistance with graduate school applications during senior year.
-Additionally, students will receive intensive academic advising, faculty mentoring, vocational programming, and career development support throughout their time as undergraduate psychology majors.
+Additionally, students will receive intensive academic advising, faculty mentoring, career development support throughout their time as undergraduate psychology majors.

-Benefits of PREP and PREP+
+Benefits of PREP

 - Early involvement in research

 - Increased knowledge and participation in the psychology department

 - Networking with peers, faculty, and advisors

 - Increased knowledge regarding graduate programs and applications

 - Spring of first year - PSYC309P: PREP for Psychology (1 credit course, Spring 2023)

 - Fall of second year - PSYC309R: PREP for Research (1 credit course, Fall 2023)

 - Spring of second year - PSYC309G: PREP for Graduate School (1 credit course, Spring 2024)